A generalization of moment-angle manifolds with non-contractible orbit spaces: Stable Decomposition of

 \end{thm} \textit{Proof.} By definition, we have

 Then by~\eqref{Equ:rtimes-homotopy}, we have

-To apply the above stable decomposition lemmas to $(D^2,S^1)^{Q}$, we need to choose a base-point for each $(D^2,S^1)^{(f, L)}$ in the first place.
-But by Remark~\ref{Rem:Base-Points}, there is no good way to choose a base-point inside each $(D^2,S^1)^{(f,L)}$ to adapt to the colimit construction of $(D^2,S^1)^{Q}$.
-So in the following, we add an auxiliary point to all $(D^2,S^1)^{(f,L)}$ as their common base-point.\n
+To apply the above stable decomposition lemmas to $(D^2,S^1)^{Q}$, we need to choose a basepoint for each $(D^2,S^1)^{(f, L)}$ in the first place.
+But by Remark~\ref{Rem:Base-Points}, there is no good way to choose a basepoint inside each $(D^2,S^1)^{(f,L)}$ to adapt to the colimit construction of $(D^2,S^1)^{Q}$.
+So in the following, we add an auxiliary point to all $(D^2,S^1)^{(f,L)}$ as their common basepoint.